TVM (Malta): TVM+

-In 2021, TVM2 was rebranded to TVMNews+, and transformed from a secondary channel to the channel for news and current affairs programmes.
-This was met with criticism especially from the opposition since rather than having rolling news coverage, the station moved broadcasts of current affairs programmes from the main channel to a secondary channel.
+In 2021, TVM2 changed its identity to TVMNews+, the latter becoming transformed from a secondary channel to the channel for news and current affairs programmes.
+Due to this, It was met with criticism especially from the opposition since rather than having rolling news coverage, the station moved broadcasts of current affairs programmes from the main channel to a secondary channel.
 This was confirmed as surveys from the Broadcasting Authority (BA) showed that the channel had less than 3% viewership.

-In 2024, TVMNews+ was rebranded once again to TVM+, and switched its focus back to secondary programming, showing programmes and repeats not shown on the main TVM channel.
+In 2024, the latter was rebranded once again to TVM+, and switched its focus back to secondary programming, showing programmes and repeats not shown on the main TVM channel.